Using Recurring Payments cards

 - - You can easily pause any recurring payments card, reactivate it, or even remove it whenever you want.
 To do so, tick the box next to your subscription.
 Any recurring payment you remove is permanently deleted.

-- - For yearly subscriptions, we generally advise to use a recurring payments card.
+- - For yearly subscriptions, we generally advise using a recurring payments card.

 - - The same goes for purchases that require the card to be valid for a long(er) period of time (i.e. hotel, car rental etc.)